ryanjohnsontv/go-homeassistant/README.md

 # go-homeassistant
-Two different client for communicating with Home Assistant: rest and websocket
+A single client for communicating with Home Assistant's REST and Websocket APIs.